onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We ask the questions through morals and we answer them through the most rigorous standards of science

-Zuck shpuld have spent his life trying to create this - instead he played the traditional game and addicted people and made them less prosperous in their own and in our collective lifes.
-Facebook degrades the human condition in comparison with this system.
-Choose life
-The great dezucking
-Zuck belongs in reputational jail for moral crimes against humanity.
-Zuck is the epitomy of what’s most broken in our society - he simply plays the game without questioning it despite the harms.
-He chooses harms for others over harms to himself.
-He doesn’t even believe in himself to fix the problem - if he did he would have solved it.
-He should have simply continued asking what media is for
-Instead of hating zuck sinply say what he did wrong and how he can make amends Invite him to be a real man and to start implementing this - instead of waiting for the regime to change before taking any personal risk with your policies.
-And stop building bubkers for yoursef bro thats not very courageous.
-Enough with the jiu jitsu bowbhunting psyop.
-U probably hired a pr agency to fix ur image lol
-Come on zuck, out here is better than in the bunker, help make the world actually better - simply connecting everyone on the most extractive attentional architecture possible is not really good actually
-Either Zuck pivots to pro-sociality or the internet will be dezucked De-Googling the Internet
-DeZucking the Internet
-The highest calling for Zuck is to build a bunker

 Transmuting the profit incentive
 The transmutation of the profit incentive